sq2ips/m20-custom-firmware/README.md

 ![alt text](https://github.com/sq2ips/m20-custom-firmware/blob/main/img/GPS.png?raw=true)

+## GPS Watchdog
+This is a feature meant to reset the GPS module when it stops working because of jamming/spoofling. https://gpsjam.org/ It is mainly implemented because of high level of interference present at north part of Poland.
+It restarts the module if after getting an initial fix it will dissapear after set time.

 # Barometer and temperature sensor
 LPS22HB sensor is used with SPI interface, it sends pressure data, and additionaly temperature.